gigasquid/wonderland-clojure-katas/alphabet-cipher/README.md

 meetmebythetree
 ```

-Then, write the keyword, repeated as many times as necessary.
+Then, write the keyword, (which in this case is _scones_), repeated as many times as necessary.

 ```
 sconessconessco